newcleo-dev-team/lbh15/README.rst

-Another important remark is given about the usage of :code:`set_correlation_to_use` and :code:`set_root_to_use`: those methods impact on class behaviour not only on instance one, therefore it is suggested to use them only if completely aware of its implications.
+Another important remark is given about the usage of :code:`set_correlation_to_use` and :code:`set_root_to_use`: those methods impact on class behaviour not only on instance one, therefore it is suggested to use them only if completely aware of the implications.

 .. _Documentation: